MageMCU/Joystick-Uno-L298N/README.md

-# Joystick Uno L298N Depository
+# Joystick - Arduino Uno - L298N Depository

 The Joystick-Uno-L298N depository is a complete C++ code for the **Thumb Joystick** and for the **L298N Motor Driver Module** using the **MCU Atmega329P (Uno)** for the  VS Code PlatformIO (or Arduino IDE).
 There are two versions, Debug and Release.